nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/collections.md

 ### Synchronizing a Collection with Nuxeo Drive

-To do so you need to add the following XML contribution with[either Nuxeo Studio or a custom bundle]({{page page='how-to-contribute-to-an-extension'}}):
+To do so you need to add the following XML contribution with [either Nuxeo Studio or a custom bundle]({{page page='how-to-contribute-to-an-extension'}}):

 ```xml
 <component name="org.nuxeo.drive.actions.collections">